 Natalie BaldinMarketing Coordinator

-I served my local arts community for four years by providing my personal and organizational talents to help build educational programing, creative events and collaborative initiatives all while earning my degree in Art History.
-Now located in the Dallas and Fort Worth area, I have dedicated myself to the visual arts in order to pursue a career where I can use my marketing, advertising, personal relations and communications experience to improve the branding of small galleries and creative institutions like.
+Natalie earned her BA in Art History from the University of Colorado in Boulder in 2020.
+She served her local arts community for four years by providing personal and organizational talents to help build educational programing, creative events and collaborative initiatives.
+Now located in the Dallas and Fort Worth area, Natalie has dedicated herself to the visual arts in order to pursue a career where she can use her marketing, advertising, personal relations and communications experience to improve the branding of galleries and creative institutions alike.